Evolutionary Learning

 Machine learning

-A paddle controller can be hand-coded, but the more interesting problem is whether a simple agent can discover useful behavior from repeated evaluation.
+A hand-coded Pong paddle can follow the ball, but the more interesting question is whether a controller can discover useful behavior from repeated evaluation rather than fixed rules.